Kong/docs.konghq.com/src/gateway/how-to/request-transformations.md

 This guide will show you how to configure the Request Transformer plugin using the [Kong Admin API](/gateway/{{page.kong_version}}/admin-api/) to modify incoming requests with a static constant value.
-Then we will test the feature with a mock request verifying the transformation process.
+Then you will test the feature with a mock request verifying the transformation process.

 ### Prerequisites